sanjai1322/Maverickss1/replit.md

 # Overview

-The Skill Assessment Platform "Mavericks" is an AI-powered web application that analyzes resumes and conducts technical skill assessments.
-The system extracts technical skills from resume text using AI and provides interactive assessments to evaluate candidates' technical capabilities.
-Now featuring AI-powered tailored course recommendations with real-time progress tracking, built with Flask and PostgreSQL for comprehensive skill development and monitoring.
+The Skill Assessment Platform "Mavericks" is a comprehensive agent-based coding platform that automates coding skill assessment, provides personalized learning paths, facilitates engaging hackathons, and offers full visibility into user progress.
+The platform uses a decomposed agent architecture with a central message bus, gamification features including leaderboards, and AI-powered agents for profile analysis, assessment generation, and learning path recommendations.
+Built with Flask and PostgreSQL for scalable, enterprise-ready skill development and monitoring.

 # User Preferences